Verdagon/VerdagonSite/src/draft/future-articles.md

 # Publish Order

+It seems these can come next:

+ * SCBACT: Should Checks Be At Compile Time
+ * ACBG: Abstractions Can Be Good
+ * STRP: Solve the right problems
+ * MTSE: Mastered Things Seem Easy
+ * ERWVHS: The Escape Route, and Why Vale Has Semicolons
+ * HRBAO: How Region Borrowing Avoids Overhead
+ * HUTDW: How to use tech debt wisely
+ * FUGB: Fuck You Give Banana
+ * WLDSKAM: Lang Designers Should Know About Memory
+ * FIBEE: Vale's First Immutable Borrowing Example, Explained Step by Step
+ * WACN: Writing a Compiler Nomadically
+ * MSG: Memory Safety Grimoire", peripheries=
+ * HDNHLP: How Demonic Names Help Large Programs
+ * ECECSR: EC vs ECS in Roguelikes
+ * DPRACV: Destructor Parameters in Rust, Austral, C++, and Vale

 digraph {
     # These are ones I could write about but not really excited to, so hiding them
     # WTUFG [label="WTUFG: Whether\nto Use <>\nfor Generics"];